csmithswim/CullenaryCatalog/README.md

 * A multi-layered Spring Boot application that manages different web services and API's.
 * Creates a MYSQL server, database and table to store recipe information on run time.
-* Recipes can be posted, viewed, updated, searched for and deleted.
+* Recipes can be posted, viewed, updated and deleted.
 * Recipes are stored and persist in a MYSQL database.
 * Recipes can be searched for based upon their name or category.
 The HTTP response sorts the recipes by the date that they were modified by.